 - Current thrombocytopenia (platelet count <100 x109/l) or neutropenia/granulocytopenia (<1 x109/l)

 - History of drug-induced hematologic or hepatic abnormalities

 - Anticipated requirement for long-term (>7 days) non-study antiplatelet drugs (e.g., dipyridamole, clopidogrel, ticlopidine), or NSAIDs affecting platelet function (such as prior vascular stent or arthritis).

 - Not willing or able to discontinue prohibited concomitant medications.

 - At risk for pregnancy: premenopausal or postmenopausal woman within 12 months of last menses without a negative pregnancy test or not committing to adequate birth control (e.g., oral contraceptive, two methods of barrier birth control, or abstinence).

 - Unavailability for follow-up.

 - Signed and dated informed consent not obtained from patient.

 - Other neurological conditions that would complicate assessment of outcomes during follow-up.

-- Ongoing treatment in another study of an investigational therapy or treatment in such a study within the last 7 days.
+- Ongoing treatment in another study of an investigational therapy that may potentially interact with study drug, or treatment in such a study within the last 7 days.

 - Previously enrolled in the POINT study.